-How Teams can help frontline workers
+How Microsoft Teams can help frontline workers

 For Microsoft, the focus on frontline line workers is part of the evolution of Teams since its full launch two years ago.

-“Microsoft’s strategy has significantly evolved in the past year, in several ways,” said Castañón-Martínez.“It remains a horizontal tool; but is aggressively targeting frontline workers, providing capabilities that will appeal to organizations in verticals such as health care, retail and education.”
+“Microsoft’s strategy has significantly evolved in the past year, in several ways,” said Castañón-Martínez.“It remains a horizontal tool; but is aggressively targeting frontline workers, providing capabilities that will appeal to organisations in verticals such as health care, retail and education.”

 Join the CIO Australia group on LinkedIn.
 The group is open to CIOs, IT Directors, COOs, CTOs and senior IT managers.